 Explore the Curriculum

-This course equips students with the fundamentals of financial and managerial accounting.
-In part 1 of the course, students will learn how to interpret and analyze the financial statements (income statement, balance sheet, and statement of cash flows) of health care organizations, as well as how to forecast future value using pro forma financial statements.
-Part 2 of the course focuses on analyses and procedures for planning, directing, and controlling decision-making activities.
+This course equips students with the fundamentals of financial and managerial (cost) accounting.
+In the first part of the course, students will learn how to prepare, read, interpret, analyze, and forecast the financial statements of for profit and not-for-profit healthcare organizations.
+The second part of the course focuses on using accounting for planning and control.
+We will cover cost accounting, budgeting, and decision-making.

-This applied strategy course teaches a process toolkit: key ideas, concepts, and tools for identifying strategic goals, ensuring buy-in from key constituents, and laying the groundwork for successful implementation.
+This applied strategy course teaches a process toolkit: key ideas, concepts, and tools for developing strategic goals, ensuring buy-in from key constituents, and laying the groundwork for successful implementation.

-This course orients students to the organization of the U.S. health system and comparative health systems, including financing, organization, delivery, and oversight, all with an emphasis on systems thinking and payment systems.
+This course introduces students to the organization of the U.S. and comparative health systems.
+It covers fundamental policies that determine financing, organization, delivery, and oversight while emphasizing systems thinking and payment systems.

 In this design thinking experience, students will gather and interpret information from patients and other stakeholders to understand their needs; they will then apply these insights to design successful innovations in health care.